Regio Călători: Trains

+Electric trains

 History

 On March 17, 2015, the Romanian Rail Safety Authority revoked the company's Part B safety certificate and the company ceased operations on all routes until further notice.
 Căile Ferate Române (CFR), the national rail carrier has taken over (from March 18, 2015, for the time being) some of the routes; but not all, and those that CFR had taken on operated with a skeleton service.
 The sudden cessation of Regiotrans services, with virtually no notice, took many travellers by surprise; some passengers being stranded in fields.
 Their Regiotrans season tickets were honoured by CFR, but clearly only if CFR were providing an emergency replacement.
 A refund, however, was available for longer period season ticket holders.